 - an antibiotic that fights the specific bacterium causing your infection

-- a cough medicine to calm the cough and to help you expectorate sputum
+- a cough medicine to calm the cough and to help you cough up mucus

 - fever medication to reduce your temperature

-The U.S. Centers for Disease Control and Prevention (CDC) recommends a pneumococcal polysaccharide vaccine (PPSV) for adults age 65 and above.
-The vaccine is also available for adults of any age who are at higher risk for pneumonia due to impaired health or immune status.
+The Centers for Disease Control and Prevention (CDC) recommends a pneumonia vaccine for adults age 65 and older.
+The vaccine is also available for adults at higher risk for pneumonia due to impaired health or immune status.

-The CDC recommends a pneumococcal conjugate vaccine (PCV13) for infants and young children.
-It is usually given to infants in several doses during their first year.
-It may be given at other times depending on a child’s vaccine schedule and healthcare needs.
+The CDC also recommends the PCV13 pneumonia vaccine for infants and young children.
+Infants usually receive this vaccine in several doses during their first year.
+Children may also receive it at other times depending on their vaccine schedule and healthcare needs.

-A bout of the flu can weaken individual immune response and can provide the perfect opportunity for bacteria to invade the lungs.
+The flu can weaken your immune system.
+This gives bacteria the perfect opportunity to invade the lungs.
 An annual flu shot can protect adults against influenza and certain forms of bacterial pneumonia.

-You can also minimize your chance of becoming ill with bacterial pneumonia if you keep fit by exercising, eating well, avoiding smoking, and getting adequate rest.
-Washing hands with soap or an alcohol sanitizer can kill the germs that cause bacterial pneumonia.
+You can also reduce your chance of becoming ill by exercising, eating well, avoiding smoking, and getting enough rest.
+Washing your hands with soap and using sanitizer can help to kill the germs that cause bacterial pneumonia.